LABOR CERTIFICATION: THE PERM GREEN CARD PROCESS

 - If the job description is too technical, the inspector may issue the highest wage determination, requiring the employer to increase the salary or rewrite the job description.

-TIP: Generally, the DOL’s prevailing wage determination will be issued within two months.
+Practice Pointer: Generally, the DOL’s prevailing wage determination will be issued within seven to nine months; however, this is an estimate and is subject to change due to fluctuations in government processing times.
 The employer may submit a wage survey to the DOL as part of its request for prevailing wage determination.
-The survey must be reviewed by attorneys to ensure it meets the DOL’s strict criteria for currency and regional specificity.
+Attorneys must review the survey to ensure it meets the DOL’s strict criteria for currency and regional specificity.
 Prevailing wage determinations are also subject to DOL expiration dates.

 The job recruitment aspects of the PERM process must be completed precisely to help create the case for why a foreign worker is needed.